“What is radiation dose?”

 It’s important to note that different types of radiation can do more biologic damage with the same deposited energy.
 The concept of equivalent dose accounts for these differences.

-Equivalent dose (earlier called “dose equivalent”) is a measure of the effectiveness of radiation in causing tissue damage.
+Equivalent dose (formerly called “dose equivalent”) is a measure of the effectiveness of radiation in causing tissue damage.
 Here, the absorbed dose is adjusted by a weighting factor that depends on the type of radiation particle.
 For example, X-rays do comparatively less biologic damage per gray than alpha particles, and so their weighting factor is lower.

 “Dose equivalent” is an older version of this concept yet uses earlier radiation weighting factors called “quality factors.”
 When a gray is weighted for radiation type, the new unit is called a sievert (Sv).